 You only need a few sprigs of rosemary, so if you have to purchase rosemary from the market you will have extra.

 I am always careful when using lemon as a marinade.
 My husband made lemon chicken a few times and only marinated the chicken in lemon juice.
 It was lemon overload and the lemon made the chicken tough.
 Grilled chicken can be tough anyway if you are not careful.
 Cutting the lemon juice with wine seems to help make the chicken more tender.

 The chicken only needs to be marinated for an hour.
 I like quick marinades because I would likely forget to marinate the chicken before I left for work.
 You can, of course, marinate longer if you want to cook the chicken right after you get home, but you don't have to.

 We are often crunched for time, especially on days I work at the hospital.
 One hour for marinating usually works with our time schedule.
 We can usually do homework before the chicken needs to go onto the grill.

-I use both boneless skinless chicken breast and also chicken thighs.
+I use both boneless skinless chicken breast, but you can use thighs.
 When organic chicken is in the budget I pick up chicken thighs.
 I never purchase organic chicken breasts.
-I won’t pay $15.00 for three chicken breasts when I can get 10 breasts for under $12.00.
+I won't pay $15.00 for three chicken breasts when I can get 10 breasts for under $12.00.